Kong/docs.konghq.com/src/mesh/features/rbac.md

   - types: ["MeshTrafficPermission", "MeshTrace", "MeshAccessLog"] # List of types that are granted access.
 If empty, then access is granted to all types.
     names: ["res-1"] # List of allowed type names that are granted access.
 If empty, then access is granted to resources regardless of the name.
     mesh: default # Grants access to the resources in the named mesh.
 It can only be used with the mesh-scoped resources.
-    access: ["CREATE", "UPDATE", "DELETE"] # an action that is bound to a type.
+    access: ["CREATE", "UPDATE", "DELETE"] # The action bound to a type.
     when: # a set of qualifiers to receive an access.
 Only one of them needs to be fulfilled to receive an access
     - tagetRef: # a condition on targetRef section in policies 2.0 (like MeshAccessLog or MeshTrace).
         kind: MeshService